 Putler has 3 pricing plans suitable for any size of online business.

-The pricing varies as per number of account consolidation and number of transactions.
+The pricing varies as per number of integrations and number of transactions.

 There is also 14 days free trial.
 As you can see, in addition to the extra, unique features, the price point is a huge benefit of Putler.